What is a Store Within a Store? (And How They Help Brands Win)

 What is a Store within a Store?

 A store within a store is similar to a pop-up activation except with more permanence.
-To build a store within a store, one company or retailer will create a branded retail space inside the walls of another retailer.
+To build a store within a store, one company or retailer will create a branded retail environment inside the walls of another retailer.
 Familiar examples of the SWAS concept include the branded counters and designer boutiques inside traditional department stores.
 Hardware, electronics and equipment supply stores use the SWAS model to maximize their use of space as well.

-A store within a store isn’t just a designated area where a specific brand’s goods are placed within another retailer’s shop, though.These in-residence brand activations include some or all of the features that make a store a store.
-For example, many SWAS locations have distinctive branding which may include their own stylized retail fixtures, signage and color scheme, independent sales teams and separate point of sale systems.
+A store within a store isn’t just a designated area where a specific brand’s goods are placed within another retailer’s shop, though.
+These in-residence brand activations include some or all of the features that make a store a store.
+For example, many SWAS locations have distinctive branding which may include their own stylized retail fixtures, signage and color scheme, independent sales teams, and separate point-of-sale systems.
 Of course, how independent each store will be and whether they can share checkout, return and other services is always subject to negotiation.

 What most distinguishes a SWAS from a regular department within a store is ownership.
 A retailer might decide to build and operate their own cafe, hairdresser’s shop, optometrist’s office, or auto repair garage.
 If another brand provides those goods or services from a dedicated space within the retailer’s footprint, it’s a store within a store.